TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 We want to decrease the probability that the model predicts worse-than-normal sequences.

-This technique is known as REINFORCE-Leave-One-Out (RLOO---see TODO et al for more).
+This technique is known as REINFORCE-Leave-One-Out (RLOO---see [Ahmadian et al.](http://arxiv.org/abs/2402.14740) for more).

 Here's a plot of the reward over time of two RLOO runs (green) versus the REINFORCE runs above: